-The existing public transport service in the city is run by BMTC and BMRCL for the metro services.
-The bus services run by BMTC are spread all over the city while the metro rail services run by BMRCL is at present limited (refer Figure 2-1).
+The existing public transport service in the city is run by BMTC for the bus services and BMRCL for the metro services.
+The bus services run by BMTC are spread all over the city while the metro rail services run by BMRCL is at present limited.